 About the BA (Hons) Special Effects Make-up Design and Prosthetics programme

-Students’ focus is on special effects prosthetics and character design for this fast-moving industry.
-Learners are exposed to industry-standard techniques, linking both artistic and creative expression while incorporating key workshop manufacturing fundamentals.
-Each level of study will engage and challenge learners to expand upon their skillset, using a variety of materials within specific professional contexts.
+Student focus is on the design, manufacture and application of prosthetic make-up for stage and screen.
+Learners are exposed to industry-standard techniques, linking both artistic expressions with key workshop manufacturing fundamentals.
+Each level of study will engage and challenge the student to expand upon their skillset, using a variety of materials within specific professional contexts.

-By exploring a very wide range of materials and techniques, students will have the chance to practice every aspect of the Special Effects artist’s role within the industry.
-They will see their designs and ideas materialize and will create a functional and comprehensive portfolio which will allow them to promote themselves effectively in the industry.
+By exploring an extensively wide range of materials and practices, students will have the chance to explore every aspect of the special make-up effects artist’s role within the industry.
+Designs and ideas will materialize through experimentation, and a comprehensive portfolio will emerge – allowing graduates to effectively promote themselves as both creative and highly competent technicians.

 What you will learn